Ex-Michigan gubernatorial candidate sentenced to 2 months behind bars for Capitol riot role

 Kelley, 42, traveled from Allendale, Michigan, to Washington, D.C., to attend then-President Donald Trump’s “Stop the Steal” rally near the White House on Jan.
 6. Kelley told the judge that he wanted to see “receipts” supporting Trump’s claims that Democrats stole the 2020 presidential election from him, the Republican incumbent.

 “Those receipts never came,” he said.
-“That is a betrayal, and I was misled into believing those things.”
+“That is a betrayal, and I was misled into believing those things,” Kelley said.

 But he said he doesn’t blame Trump for his conduct on Jan.
 6.